How to spot a true vegan sneaker?

 • Animal-based glues

-It's impossible to read the label on your sneaker.
-Shoes rarely have a vegan sneaker or leather sneaker composition label.
-It's by getting informed or talking to your seller that you can find the perfect vegan sneaker for you!
+It's impossible to read the label on your sneakers.
+Shoes rarely have a "vegan sneakers" or "leather sneakers" composition label.
+It is by researching or speaking with your salesperson that you will find the right vegan sneakers for you!

-How does the environmental impact of vegan sneakers compare to traditional shoes?
+How does the environmental impact of vegan sneakers compare to that of traditional shoes?

 | ❌ Traditional Sneakers | ✅ Vegan Sneakers |